 Cremation is a more expensive option, but it does provide the comfort of knowing your animal is being cared for throughout the process, as well as giving you something lasting to keep.
 The wonderful team at Eden Memorial Pet Care is continuing to keep their price of cremation affordable to best serve the equestrian community.

 Landfill Burial – Many people don’t know that you can take your deceased animal to a SLO County landfill for disposal.
 You will be responsible for getting the animal there and removing it from the trailer.
 The Cold Canyon Landfill has large animal disposals arrive early in the morning before the dump is open to the public.
 The body will then be pushed or buried into the landfill.
 You might also need to file a certificate with the California Food and Agricultural division.

-Christine came across a dad/daughter team based in South SLO County/Santa Ynez area who will pick up your deceased animal and take it to the dump for you.
+She also came across a dad/daughter team based in South SLO County/Santa Ynez area who will pick up your deceased animal and take it to the dump for you.
 They charge $350-$400, depending on the size of the animal and distance traveled.
-You can contact them at: John Charles Sarri/Ariane Vasquez (805) 588-3971
+You can contact them at: John Charles Sarri/Ariane Vasquez (805) 588-3971.

 The Equine Center in San Luis Obispo (805-541-6367) is a licensed dead animal hauler and will take horses to the landfill for you for an additional cost.